 If you were to be dissatisfied with the response from the surgery giving time for them to look into the complaint, then you would have the right to refer your complaint to the Health Service Ombudsman.
 They would require a clear statement of what issues remained outstanding.
 Referral to the Health Service Ombudsman should be made direct to the address given below:

-Parliamentary Health Service Ombudsman
+Parliamentary and Health Service Ombudsman (PHSO)

 Tel: 0345 015 4033